Project Controls: It's more than just a trend

-There's a growing awareness and momentum that's rapidly spreading throughout the world of construction project management; and more and more organizations big and small are undertaking initiatives to insert Project Controls into the management of their construction projects.
-It's more than just a trend – the need is real, and follows decades of over-spending and lack of project visibility.
-As you can imagine, some companies embarking on a project controls initiative have a clear understanding of what that means, how to go about it – and have defined objectives as to what they intend to achieve.
+There's a growing awareness and momentum that's rapidly spreading throughout the world of construction project management; and organizations big and small are undertaking initiatives to insert Project Controls into the management of their construction projects.
+It's more than just a trend - the need is real, and follows decades of over-spending and lack of project visibility.
+As you can imagine, some companies embarking on a project controls initiative have a clear understanding of what that means, how to go about it - and have defined objectives as to what they intend to achieve.
 And some don't.
-For those that don't, this brief article is for you.
-It's intended to help you frame a few questions to get you started on the path of knowing how to make the next steps.
+For those that don't, this brief article is intended to help you frame a few questions to get you started on the path of knowing how to make the next steps.

 For many companies, this momentum for project controls is driven from outside the organization.
 For example, from customer demand, or from vested stakeholder demand.
 It’s common now, for example, for large projects to require construction contractors or EPCMs to demonstrate project controls practices in order to even bid on a contract.